sburnett/bismark-release-manager/README.md

 -------------------------------

 It can be tedious to manage releases using the command line.
-Fortunately, it is rather easy to edit the configuration files.
-Here's a summary of the directory structure of a sample releases directory (*e.g.*, `~/bismark-releases`):
+Fortunately, it is easy to edit *some* configuration files in the release.
+Here's a summary of the directory structure of a sample releases directory (*e.g.*, `~/bismark-releases`) with annotations of which files it is safe to edit by hand:

     experiments/                                       # All files in this directory are easy to edit by hand.
-                BismarkHappiness/                      # One directory for each experiment. conflicts             # List of conflicting experiments.
+                HappinessMonitor/                      # One directory for each experiment. conflicts             # List of conflicting experiments.
                                  description           # A short description of the experiment. display-name          # The name to show the user (e.g., "BISmark Happiness Monitor")